Clarifai/docs/docs/portal-guide/evaluate/interpreting-evaluations.md

 The confusion matrix is typically presented in a tabular format with the Y-axis representing the Actual Concepts and the X-axis representing the Predicted Concepts.
 The cells display the average prediction probabilities for each concept and for groups of images labeled as a certain concept.

-- **Diagonal cells:** Show the average probability for true positives (correctly predicted inputs).
+- **Diagonal cells** — Show the average probability for true positives (correctly predicted inputs).
-- **Off-diagonal cells:** Show the average probability for false positives, false negatives, and other misclassifications.
+- **Off-diagonal cells** — Show the average probability for false positives, false negatives, and other misclassifications.

 Each row represents a subset of the test set labeled as a specific concept (e.g., "dog").
 As you move across a row, each cell represents the average prediction probability for each concept (indicated by the column name) for all inputs in that subset across all K-splits.

 The confusion matrix helps you assess the effectiveness of a model for a particular task.
 It provides insights into:

-- **Accuracy:** Overall, how often is the model correct?
+- **Accuracy** — Overall, how often is the model correct?
-- **Misclassification Rate:** Overall, how often is the model incorrect?
+- **Misclassification Rate** — Overall, how often is the model incorrect?
-- **True Positive Rate (Recall):** When the actual label is positive, how often does the model predict positive?
+- **True Positive Rate (Recall)** — When the actual label is positive, how often does the model predict positive?
-- **False Positive Rate:** When the actual label is negative, how often does the model predict positive?
+- **False Positive Rate** — When the actual label is negative, how often does the model predict positive?
-- **Specificity:** When the actual label is negative, how often does the model predict negative?
+- **Specificity** — When the actual label is negative, how often does the model predict negative?
-- **Precision:** When the model predicts positive, how often is it correct?
+- **Precision** — When the model predicts positive, how often is it correct?
-- **Prevalence:** How often does the positive condition actually occur in the sample?
+- **Prevalence** — How often does the positive condition actually occur in the sample?

 ## Selection Details